marmelab/react-admin/docs/index.md

 * Adapts to any backend (REST, GraphQL, SOAP, etc.)
 * Complete documentation
-* Optimistic rendering (renders before the server returns)
+* Super-fast UI thanks to optimistic rendering (renders before the server returns)
+* Undo updates and deletes for a few seconds
-* Relationships (many to one, one to many)
+* Supports relationships (many to one, one to many)
 * Internationalization (i18n)
 * Conditional formatting
 * Themeable